mpcmarques/LPOO1617_T-G-/README.md

 - 3: Show remaining player life.
 - 4: Show player gold ( needed to build towers ).

-> When the time to the next wave ends, a wave of monsters if summoned, each monster that completes the path damages the player health.
+> When the time to the next wave ends, a wave of monsters is summoned, each monster that completes the path damages the player health.
 > Build towers along the path to kill the monsters before they complete their path and win the game!